Doncard01/hello-world/README.md

 # hello-world
 first repo

-The purpose of this file is to learn how to use github.
+The purpose of this file exsistance is to learn how to use github.